Yevhen-dev/HWJS7/README.md

     * Create a function that takes an argument of any type and outputs a message about its type using the typeof operator.
     * Create a function that checks the type of a variable and outputs the message "This is a number," "This is a string," or "This is another type" using the typeof operator.

+8) Additional tasks
+    * Create a function that accepts a date of birth in YYYY-MM-DD format and returns the person's age as of today.

+    * Create a function that accepts two numbers: min and max, and returns an array of ten random integers between these values ​​(inclusive).
+These numbers must be unique.

+    * Create a function that accepts an array of objects, each of which contains two fields: date (date in YYYY-MM-DD format) and value (numerical value).
+The function should return a new array containing objects with the largest value for each unique month.
+Objects should be sorted by month in ascending order.

 Practices in using Math, string metods, rest operator and operator typeof.
 No issue during the working on code.